 ARRIVE EARLY – A good bet is to arrive 5 to 15 minutes before the start of class.
 Latecomers are very distracting to fellow students.
 If you can’t help being a few minutes late, wait outside the class until any opening meditations have ended.
 After that, you may find the main do or locked.

 REMOVE YOUR SHOES – Yoga is generally a barefoot practice.
 The studio stays cleanest and most hygienic if all shoes stay at the door next to the studio.
+(We have slippers you can borrow, or you can bring your own.)

 TALK TO AN INSTRUCTOR – if you have any new health concerns, let the teacher know before class begins so they can recommend variations.